Fenofibrate: Mechanism of action

 "In summary, enhanced catabolism of triglyceride-rich particles and reduced secretion of VLDL underlie the hypotriglyceridemic effect of fibrates, whereas their effect on HDL metabolism is associated with changes in HDL apolipoprotein expression."

 Fenofibrate is a fibrate derivative, a prodrug comprising fenofibric acid linked to an isopropyl ester.
 It lowers lipid levels by activating peroxisome proliferator-activated receptor alpha (PPARα).
 PPARα activates lipoprotein lipase and reduces apoprotein CIII, which increases lipolysis and elimination of triglyceride-rich particles from plasma.

 PPARα also increases apoproteins AI and AII, reduces VLDL- and LDL-containing apoprotein B, and increases HDL-containing apoprotein AI and AII.

 Formulations

-Fenofibrate is available in several formulations and is sold under several brand names, including:
+Fenofibrate is available in several formulations and is sold under several brand names.
+The formulations may differ in terms of pharmacokinetic properties, particularly bioavailability; some must be taken with meals, whereas others may be taken without regard to food.